SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 Whenever you need to create a new node.
 You should follow these steps:

 - Activate the Topology Editor from the menu bar.
-- Click on the desired location in the main area of the Network Graph Editor, where you want to add the new node.
+- Click on the desired location in the main area of the Netzgrafik-Editor, where you want to add the new node.
-- A new node will be created, and the Node Editing window will open on the right-hand side.
+- A new node will be created, and the node editor window will open on the right-hand side.
-- In the Node Editing window, you can edit all the information about the newly created node.
+- In the node editor window, you can edit all the information about the newly created node.

 ![Create new nodes](./animated_images/compressed/29-01-2024-005-create_nodes.gif)

-### Import nodes from a comma-seperate-value file (CSV)
+### Import nodes from a semicolon-seperate-value file (CSV)

-Nodes can be imported using a predefined semicolon-separated file (CSV).
+Nodes can be imported using a predefined **semicolon-separated file** (CSV).
 This allows the basis to be created very quickly.
 In addition to node properties, such as stopping times per train type, node positions can also be imported so that the layout comes directly from the import.

 ![import basedata](./animated_images/compressed/29-01-2024-004-import_basedata.gif)